Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Internal_DHT_Analysis.md

 <ins>Heat Conducted Away</ins>

-- Allow the temperature inside the module casing to exceed external temperature by 1ºC (∆T=1),
+- Allow the temperature inside the module casing to exceed external temperature by 1ºC (∆T=1), *This is asssumed small enough to have a negligible impact on the temperature prediction.
+Assumption checked in Final_Design_Feasability.md*
 - (Error caused by mismatch: Quantify with a plot from Notebook).

 $\dot{Q} = \frac{∆T}{\{R_{th}}}$